Aschwins/notebooks/notebooks/GaussianProcess.md

 <!-- #region -->
 # Gaussian Process

-In this notebook we're going to explore how a Gaussian Process works, what it is and how we can implement it in python.
+In this notebook we're going to explore how a Gaussian Processes work, what it is and how we can implement it in python.
 Let's start with a definition.

 ***Definition 1:***<br>
 For any set $S$ a gaussian process on $S$ is a set of random variables $\{ Z_{t}, t \in S\}$ such that $\forall n \in N$, $t_{1},...,t_{n} \in S$ the vector $(Z_{t_1}, Z_{t_2}, ... , Z_{t_n})$ is multivariate Gaussian distributed.